HigherOrderCO/Kind/README.md

 id(1000000000(List<Bool>, map(Bool, Bool, not), list))
 ```

-Flips every bit in list of 100 bits, a billion times.
+Flips every bit in a list of 100 bits, a billion times.
 It prints the correct output in `0.03s`.
 You could increase that to beyound the number of stars in the universe, and it'd still output the correct result, instantly.
-No, your computer isn't doing that many operations: that's possible because Formality programs are compiled to [SIC](https://github.com/MaiaVictor/Symmetric-Interaction-Calculus), an optimal evaluator for functional programs.
+No, your computer isn't doing that many operations: that's possible because Formality is compiled to [SIC](https://github.com/MaiaVictor/Symmetric-Interaction-Calculus), an optimal evaluator for functional programs.
 That allows it to exploit insane runtime optimizations that no other language can, making it often faster than decades-old compilers such as GHC.

 ### More examples